bitcoin-computer/docs/Advanced-Examples/fungible-token.md

 }
 ```

-We note that calls to the ``send`` function do not change the overall number of tokens: when a new token bag with a number of tokens is created that same number of tokens is removed from another object (the object on which the ``send`` function is called).
+We note that calls to the ``transfer`` function do not change the overall number of tokens: when a new token bag with a number of tokens is created, that same number of tokens is removed from another object (the object on which the ``transfer`` function is called).

 This is because all function calls on the Bitcoin Computer are [atomic](https://en.m.wikipedia.org/wiki/Atomicity_(database_systems)) in the sense that either all instructions in a function are evaluated or none of them.